muratk3n/thirdwave/en/README.md

 ---

+Politico: "The Rocky Road to Bidencare — Fresh off securing the first major expansion of Obamacare since the law’s passage a decade ago, Democrats are dipping their toes into the next major health care fight...
+The health care industry is already trying to kill it.
+A lobbying group backed by the industry is running state and national ads against the idea"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a